Land of Enchantment

-In Santa Fe, soft adobe buildings and homes climb hillsides and line streets like spectators at a parade.
-In Las Cruces, green chiles harvested nearby transform classic dishes into sensory experiences.
+In Santa Fe near Banderlier National Monument, soft adobe buildings and homes climb hillsides and line streets.
+At Carlsbad Caverns National Park, you'll get a rare glimpse of the Earth's astonishing formations below ground.
+In Las Cruces, green chiles and grapes harvested nearby transform classic meals into sensory experiences.

-To the east, the earth turns blinding white as it sprawls across 275 square miles to form White Sands National Monument.
+Near Alamogordo, the ground turns blinding white as it sprawls across 275 square miles to form White Sands National Park.
 Next to this stark beauty lies White Sands Missile Range where the first atomic bomb was dropped in 1945.
 Herein lies the magic of New Mexico—for every breathtaking turn in the road, there’s a story.
 It’s your turn to uncover them in this intriguing land.

 Driving through New Mexico en route to the Grand Canyon, do you spend more time in Albuquerque or Santa Fe?
 Take this quiz to find out.

 You'll discover vintage Route 66-themed stops and an uncrowded national monument at this classic New Mexico town.